H4HWV2011/msjarvis-public-docs/thesis/25-consciousness-coordinator-and-services.md

 **Status: CLOSED ✅**
-**Sealed by:** Carrie Kidd (Mamma Kidd) **Environment:** `~/msjarvis-rebuild-working/msjarvis-rebuild/msjarvis-rebuild` **System:** Legion 5-16IRX9, Ubuntu, crypto-venv
+**Sealed by:** Carrie Kidd (Mamma Kidd) **Environment:** `~/msallis-rebuild-working/msallis-rebuild/msallis-rebuild` **System:** Legion 5-16IRX9, Ubuntu, crypto-venv

 ---

 ## §25.0 — Seal Summary

 All §25.2 open items are resolved.
-The Ms. Jarvis consciousness pipeline is fully operational end-to-end as of April 12, 2026.
-The RAG pipeline is live, the neurobiological master is healthy, all cross-container services are reachable, and the bridge container has been patched and committed to image `jarvis-consciousness-bridge:ch25-patched`.
+The Ms. Allis consciousness pipeline is fully operational end-to-end as of April 12, 2026.
+The RAG pipeline is live, the neurobiological master is healthy, all cross-container services are reachable, and the bridge container has been patched and committed to image `allis-consciousness-bridge:ch25-patched`.

 ---